lewismc/nipt/README.md

 * continue to develop as normal, upon every save you can autodeploy your work to tomcat (or some other destination) saving you a nuch of time.

 ### Observable Limitations

+# License
+All code within this repository is licensed under the [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0)